Scotland’s UNBELIEVABLE Driving Routes: Scenic Stops + Trip Plans

 Knockan Crag is a very worthwhile stop—we were there for about 1.5 hours and walked the 2 km interpretive trail about geology and the Knockan Crag fault.
 It explains why Scotland is geologically part of the Americas, in turn making sense of the fact that it reminded us so much of the northwesten United States.

-It is probably the best educational trail I’ve ever been on, and me being geeky I even put it among the best places to visit in Scotland.
+It is probably the best educational trail I’ve ever been on.

 Details on all the stops on this scenic drive: